kristinemlarson/gnssrefl/README.md

 ### 3. Code Description<a name="code"></a>

-**gnssrefl** is a new version of my GNSS interferometric reflectometry (GNSS-IR) code.
+**gnssrefl** is an open source/python version of my GNSS interferometric reflectometry (GNSS-IR) code.

-The main difference between this version and previous versions is that I am attempting to use proper python packaging rules!
-However, this is a big learning curve for me, and I know that I still have a lot to learn.
-I have separated out the main parts of the code and the command line inputs so that you can use the libraries yourself or do it all from the command line.
-This should also - hopefully - make it easier for the production of Jupyter notebooks.
-The latter are to be developed by UNAVCO with NASA GNSS Science Team funding.

 *If you would like to try out reflectometry without installing the code*